 The word “holistic” is derived from an ancient Greek word “holos” which means “all, whole, entire.”
 People in ancient civilizations defined good health as the soundness of body, mind, and spirit.
 They recognized that the wholeness of the soul and the health of the body are connected.
 Their balanced state results in a state of “wholeness”.
 This “wholeness” is what we call wellness.

-Holistic therapies such as Massage, Acupuncture, Reiki are designed to treat the whole person—body, mind, and spirit.
+Holistic therapies such as Massage, Acupuncture, and Reiki are designed to treat the whole person—body, mind, and spirit.
 Instead of focusing on the symptom, the practitioner focuses on the cause of the symptoms.
 By addressing the cause, the symptoms are naturally resolved.

 Although there are hundreds of traditional holistic practices originating from many diverse civilizations all over the world, let’s discuss 5 popular ancient holistic therapies.